nextstrain/nextclade_data/README.md

 ### Creating a git tag

 By convention, git tags are created on every release and the name of the tag consist of a date in format `YYYY-MM-DD` (e.g. `2021-11-18`).
+Updates of the staging branch don't need tags.

 Commands to create and push the tag: